tomhmoses/fun2/ActivityPlans/files/week1.md

  * 2 hours attending in person lectures (Old Gym LG12) **4-6pm on Thursdays**

-   Trust us, the above above information is more reliable than the information provided by the University.
+   Trust us, the above information is more reliable than the information provided by the University.

  * In some weeks, however, *when explicitly announced*, there will be an assessed test in the Lab UG04 at a time compatible with your timetable.